-56

-57

-58

-59

-60

-61

-62

-63

-64

-65

-66

-67

-68

-69

-70

-71

-72

-73

-74

-75

-76

-77

-78

-79

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

-regulated party to the possibility of enforcement proceedings that entail prohibitively high costs regardless of outcome, or can lead to sanctions so severe that the party will not risk forcing an adjudication of the accusation.
+party to cultivate a reputation with the agency as a good-faith actor by following even non-binding guidance; or (c) subject the regulated party to the possibility of enforcement proceedings that entail prohibitively high costs regardless of outcome, or can lead to sanctions so severe that the party will not risk forcing an adjudication of the accusation.
 Meanwhile, a policy statement can operate on beneficiaries of a statute or legislative rule as if it were a legislative rule by effectively depriving them of the statute or legislative rule's protection.
 This can occur if the policy statement promises to treat regulated parties less stringently than the statute or legislative rule requires, effectively freeing those parties to shift their behavior in a direction that harms beneficiaries.
+Similarly, in its focus on regulatory beneficiaries and regulated parties, an agency policy statement may induce conduct harmful to other interested parties.

 Second, there are a number of reasons why agencies themselves may naturally tend to be somewhat inflexible with respect to their own policy statements.
-Even though these reasons are more within an agency's or its officials' control than the earlier set, this lack of flexibility may often stem from causes other than bad faith.
-Officials who behave inflexibly may be seeking in good faith to balance (a) the importance of being flexible; and (b) stakeholder demands to honor other, competing values that officials would be remiss to ignore.
-For example, if one regulated firm argues for a different approach from that in a policy statement and the agency approves, this may prompt other firms to criticize the agency for not keeping a level playing field among competitors; may cause other firms to lose faith in the agency's consistency and predictability, which may render them less likely to trust and cooperate with the agency; and may open the agency to accusations of favoritism from NGOs, the media, and congressional overseers.
+Even though these reasons are more within an agency's or its officials' control than those discussed above, this lack of flexibility may often stem from causes other than agency intent.
+Officials who behave inflexibly may be seeking to balance the importance of being flexible against stakeholder demands to honor other, competing values that officials would be remiss to ignore.
+For example, if one regulated firm argues for a different approach from that in a policy statement and the agency approves, this may prompt other firms to criticize the agency for not keeping a level playing field among competitors; may cause other firms to lose faith in the agency's consistency and predictability, which may render them less likely to trust and cooperate with the agency; and may open the agency to accusations of favoritism from non-governmental organizations (NGOs), the media, and congressional overseers.

-In principle, one way an agency might reconcile these understandable pressures would be to prepare and disseminate written reasons when it approves an approach different from that in a policy statement, thereby making the same reasoning available to all similarly-situated parties going forward.
+In principle, one way an agency might reconcile these understandable pressures would be to prepare and disseminate written reasons when it approves an approach different from that in a policy statement, thereby making the same reasoning available to all similarly situated parties going forward.
 This transparency helps level the playing field, makes agency behavior more predictable, and diminishes concerns about favoritism.
-But, again without any bad faith, agencies might still find inflexibility the easier course and adopt it by default, because reasongiving requires agency resources.
-10 Besides this, there are additional organizational reasons for
+But agencies might still find inflexibility the easier course and adopt it by default, because reason-giving requires agency resources.10 Besides this, there are additional organizational reasons for inflexibility: some agency offices, by reason of their usual day-to-day business, are socialized to be less receptive to stakeholder requests than others; higher-level officials have institutional reasons to back the decisions of their subordinates; and the distinction between binding and nonbinding policies is counterintuitive for many officials, at least without substantial training.

-10 Another difficulty with giving reasons is to act consistently with agency policies on the protection of confidential business or personal information.
-This Recommendation is not intended to alter existing agency policies on such protection.